Kjersti Stenseng

-Kjersti Stenseng (born 4 September 1974) is a Norwegian politician for the Labour Party.
+Kjersti Stenseng (born 4 September 1974) is a Norwegian politician for the Labour Party currently serving as Minister of Labour and Social Inclusion since September 2025.
+She previously served as the Minister of Local Government and Regional Development from February to September 2025 and was the party secretary from 2015 to 2025.

+Career

+Education

 She finished her secondary education at Vinstra Upper Secondary School in 1993.
 She minored in sociology and modern history at the Nord-Trøndelag University College and Lillehammer University College before studying political science and history at the University of Oslo.

 She also took teacher's education and worked as a teacher in Kvam and Vinstra from 1997 to 1999.
 From 1999 to 2010 she worked in the Peer Gynt Festival, the last nine years as director, and from 2010 to 2011 she was the director of the Norwegian Festival of Literature.

+Local politics

-She served as a municipal council member in Sør-Fron from 2007 to 2011.
+She was elected to the municipal council of Sør-Fron Municipality from 2007 to 2011.
 She became leader in Oppland Labour Party in 2010 and also national board member, and was promoted to central board member in 2011.

+Government

 She was an acting political adviser in the Ministry of Culture from January to August 2010, then acting political adviser again from June to October 2011.
 From November to December 2011 she was an acting State Secretary in the same ministry.
 From 1 January 2012 she was an acting political adviser again, then political adviser from March and State Secretary from May 2012 to 1 October 2013.
+She also served as a deputy member of the Storting from Oppland between 2013 and 2017.

+Parliament

-She was elected as a deputy representative to the Parliament of Norway from Oppland in 2013.
+She was elected as a deputy representative to the Storting, Norway's parliament, from Oppland in 2013.
 As Rigmor Aasrud from Oppland was a member of the outgoing Stoltenberg's Second Cabinet, Stenseng met as a regular representative during the two weeks before the cabinet change.

+Party politics

+At the 2015 party conference, she was elected party secretary.
+She has been re-elected at every convention since (2017, 2019, 2021 and 2023).

+Mere weeks before the 2023 party convention, former deputy leader and mayor of Tana Helga Pedersen was open to succeeding Stenseng as party secretary as part of a greater renewal of the party's leadership.
+This was despite the fact that Stenseng had previously announced that she would seek re-election.
+On 30 April, Pedersen announced that she wouldn't stand as a candidate to succeed Stenseng, arguing that she didn't have sufficient support within the party.
+This marked the first time that Stenseng's position had been challenged.

+In mid-December 2024, she announced that she would not seek re-election as party secretary at the next party convention in April 2025.
+Upon being appointed to government in February 2025, Mari Aaby West succeeded Stenseng as acting secretary.
+West was in turn succeeded by Kari-Anne Opsal on a permanent basis following the party convention in April.